St. Francis Dam

-The St. Francis Dam was a concrete gravity dam located in San Francisquito Canyon in Los Angeles County, California, United States, built from 1924 to 1926 to serve Los Angeles's growing water needs.
-It catastrophically failed in 1928 due to a defective soil foundation and design flaws, triggering a flood that claimed the lives of at least 431 people.
-The collapse of the dam is considered to be one of the worst American civil engineering disasters of the 20th century and remains the second-greatest loss of life in California's history, after the 1906 San Francisco earthquake and fire.
+The St. Francis Dam, or the San Francisquito Dam, was a concrete gravity-arch dam located in San Francisquito Canyon in northern Los Angeles County, California, United States, that was built between 1924 and 1926.
+The dam failed catastrophically in 1928, killing at least 431 people in the subsequent flood, in what is considered to have been one of the worst American civil engineering disasters of the 20th century and the third-greatest loss of life in California history.

-The St. Francis Dam was built to create a large regulating and storage reservoir that was an integral part of the Los Angeles Aqueduct.
-It was located in San Francisquito Canyon of the Sierra Pelona Mountains, about 40 mi northwest of downtown Los Angeles, and approximately 10 mi north of the present day city of Santa Clarita, California.
+The dam was built to serve the growing water needs of the city of Los Angeles, creating a large regulating and storage reservoir that was an integral part of the Los Angeles Aqueduct.
+It was located in San Francisquito Canyon of the Sierra Pelona Mountains, about 40 mi northwest of downtown Los Angeles, and approximately 10 mi north of the present day city of Santa Clarita.

-The dam was designed and built by the Los Angeles Department of Water and Power, then named the Bureau of Water Works and Supply.
-The department was under the direction of its general manager and chief engineer, William Mulholland.
-The disaster effectively ended Mulholland's career.
+However, a defective soil foundation and design flaws led to the dam's collapse just two years after its completion.
+Its failure ended the career of William Mulholland, the general manager and chief engineer of the Bureau of Water Works and Supply (now the Los Angeles Department of Water and Power).